gwu-analytics/water_budget/readme.md

 Water budgets will be calculated by taking as argument the acreage of irrigatable land for a given customer and calculating a weekly allowance based on 1" of irrigation over the totality of that acreage.

-Where $b$ is the weekly water budget and $a$ is the acreage of irragatable land:
+Where $b$ is the weekly water budget, $a$ is the acreage of irrigatable land, and $c$ is the applicable drought contingency modifier:

 $$
 b = a * 43560 * 0.83 * 7.48 / 1000 * c